opentraveldata/geobases/doc/site.md

 works with non-geographical data, except for map visualizations :).

 There are embedded data sources in the project, but you can easily play with your own data in addition to the available ones.
-Csv files containing data about airports, train stations, countries, ... are loaded, then you can:
+After data loading, you can:

 -   performs various types of queries ( *find this key*, or *find keys with this property*)